tolstenko/coolify-documentation/docs/coolify/installation.md

     -i, --white-labeled-logo    Add your remote logo for your white-labeled version.
 Should be a http/https URL.
 ```

-## Manually
+## Manually Install

 1. Need to set the required environment variables in a `.env` file (see [below](./installation.md#environment-variables))
 2. Need to have [Docker Engine v20.10+](https://docs.docker.com/engine/install/) installed on your server.

 ### Environment Variables

 Coolify needs to have the following environment variables to be set in advance.
-(This is done automatically with the automated installation script.)
+> This is done automatically with the automated installation script.

 ```text
 COOLIFY_APP_ID=